 For the reasons set forth hereinabove, the within Motions to Dismiss should be DENIED.
-In the alternative, the plaintiff, Judy Mikovits should be given an opportunity to redraft her complaint in a form in compliance with an order of this Honorable Court.
+In the alternative, the plaintiff, Judy Mikovits should be given an opportunity to conduct discovery in order to prove the allegations deemed wanting by the Court.

-Date: April 15, 2015
+Dated: October 19, 2015